sreshtech/FinEduPro/README.md

 ## Features

-- **Chat & Learn:** Engage in dynamic Q&A sessions, build a personalized knowledge base, and save discussions for future reference using Azure Conversational AI service.
+- **Chat & Learn:**  Elevate your financial knowledge with our intelligent chatbot.
+Utilizing Azure's Conversational AI service, users engage in dynamic Q&A sessions, build a personalized knowledge base, and save discussions for future reference.

-- **Keyword Powered Notes:** Transform note-taking with keyword extraction and highlighting features using Azure Keyword Extractor (Azure Language Service).
+- **Keyword Powered Notes:** Transform note-taking with KeyNote.
+Leveraging Azure's Keyword Extractor Feature, KeyNote identifies and highlights essential keywords in financial content, ensuring users capture comprehensive and organized notes effortlessly.

-- **VideoLink:** Immerse in effortless learning with relevant videos on budgeting, saving, investing, and more, powered by Azure Bing Search API.
+- **VideoLink:** Immerse yourself in effortless learning with VideoLink.
+Powered by Azure Bing Search API, VideoLink swiftly locates relevant learning videos on budgeting, saving, investing, and more, providing users with an engaging learning experience.

-- **LinguaBrief:** Overcome language barriers and save time with text summarization and real-time translation using Azure Text Summarizer and Azure AI Translator service (Azure Language Service).
+- **LinguaBrief:** Overcome language barriers and save time with LinguaBrief.
+Our Text Summarizer, supported by Azure AI Text Summarizer and Translator, generates concise summaries and real-time translations of financial content, facilitating efficient communication and comprehension across diverse audiences.